Learn how a CMMS can help manage the very specific needs of maintenance in the hospitality industry.

 Good afternoon or good morning depending where you’re located.
 Thank you for joining us for today’s webinar.
 As you see on your screen, today we’re going to be discussing how a CMMS helps the hospitality and casinos industry.
 As we go through this, keep an open mind.
 You may have certain processes and policies that you may follow.
 Our system is very flexible in the sense of being able to accommodate different workloads depending on what your organization requires.

 About MicroMain.
 We are headquartered in Austin, Texas.
 We’ve been providing hospitality facilities with our application and software for 23 years.
 In fact, we celebrated our 23rd anniversary in February.
-In addition to maintenance management software, we also offer facility management and capital planning software and services.
+In addition to maintenance management software, we also offer facility management software and services.

 You may recognize the folks who are currently utilizing MicroMain solutions.
 As you can see from the top, we do have over 3,700 customers worldwide.